rmmitev/RockPaperScissors/README.md

 - Scissors beat paper (the paper gets cut by the scissors)
 - Paper beats rock (the paper covers the rock)

 The winner is the player whose choice beats the choice of his opponent.
-If both players choose the same option (e.g., "paper"), the game outcome is "draw".
+If both players choose the same option (e.g., "paper"), the game outcome is "Tie".